 These designs work well for any yoga style, including Ashtanga, Bikram, and Hatha.
 They are also designed in such a way so your clothes won’t feel bulky but both loose or tight in the right areas.
-Some options even include odor wicking liners that may have a bit of compression for comfort.
+Some options even include odor-wicking liners that may have a bit of compression for comfort.

-There are several fantastic men’s yoga shorts that will work well for your practice, the following are a few of the best:
+There are several fantastic men’s yoga shorts that will work well for your practice, and the following are a few of the best:

 YogaAddict Men Yoga Shorts

 They come with two outside pockets and are made with a material that is 94% cotton and 6% spandex to give them that little bit of stretch, so you don’t have to adjust them constantly.
-The YogaAddict designs will also stay in place around your legs when you’re doing a handstand, downward dog, or other inversion poses, but are loose enough to let you move around comfortably.
+The YogaAddict designs will also stay in place around your legs when you’re doing a handstand, downward dog, or other inversion poses but are loose enough to let you move around comfortably.

 This YogaAddict design stops at or just above the knee and is perfect for most body types.
 Some people find the material a little bit thick if you are doing hot yoga, but otherwise, consider these a great choice to help you enjoy your practice.

 Available from Amazon.com

 The Yoga Crow Swerve is a popular style of shorts that is super durable and luxurious.
 The Swerve is made with a soft, flexible fabric that is easy to move in but doesn’t feel bulky or get bunched up in the wrong areas.